-Storm Drainage Feature Setback Requirement Storm Dramage reature o driveways: no setback required from garage if floor is slab on grade 50 feet from septic tank or drainfield (King County Public Health compliance also required) 100 feet from drinking water well or spring (King County) Public Health compliance also required) • 50 feet from top of a slope >15% (may be revised with evaluation by geotechnical engineer or qualified geologist and city approval) or in accordance with applicable Critical Areas Ordinance requirements, whichever is greater • 10 feet from property line (may be waived if on ROW with city approval or with agreement from adjacent owner) • 100 feet from contaminated soil or groundwater; within 500 feet requires approval by a licensed hydrogeologist.
+Storm Drainage Feature Setback Requirement o driveways: no setback required from garage if floor is slab on grade • 50 feet from septic tank or drainfield (King County Public Health compliance also required) • 100 feet from drinking water well or spring (King County Public Health compliance also required) • 50 feet from top of a slope >15% (may be revised with evaluation by geotechnical engineer or qualified geologist and city approval) or in accordance with applicable Critical Areas Ordinance requirements, whichever is greater 10 feet from property line (may be waived if on ROW with city approval or with agreement from adjacent owner) 100 feet from contaminated soil or groundwater; within 500 feet requires approval by a licensed hydrogeologist.
 1 Pervious Pavement without Comply with Critical Areas rules and associated buffer run-on requirements.
 Amended Soil No setback requirements Rain Recycling If facility meets definition of "Structure" in LUC 20.50.046, apply Rain Barrel setbacks per LUC 20.20.010.
 Generally, a cistern would be • Cistern considered a structure, a rain barrel would not.
-Dispersion BMPs • 50 feet from septic tank or drainfield, unless discharge location Concentrated Flow is downhill of drainfield (King County Public Health Dispersion compliance also required) Sheet Flow Dispersion Salash Blasha Flow path requirements in the design guidelines apply Splash Blocks See below for Diagramian See below for Dispersion Trench Dispersion Trench Downhill property line from end of trench: 20 feet Dispersion Trenen Even or upslope property line from edge of trench: 5 feet or as agreed by adjacent property owner • Top of 15% or greater slope: 50 feet (may be revised with evaluation by geotechnical engineer or qualified geologist) or in accordance with applicable Critical Areas Ordinance requirements, whichever is greater Septic drainfield: 100 feet; 30 feet if discharge location is downhill of drainfield (King County Public Health compliance also required) Drinking water well or spring: 100 feet (King County Public Health compliance also required) Perforated Stub-Out Property line: 5 feet Connection Structure (from finish grade as measured from side of building): 5 feet Piped Conveyance Systems Do not locate underneath any structure (e.g., buildings, sheds, decks, rockeries or retaining walls which run parallel to the pipeline, carports, etc.), except in the Central Business District, zero lot-line areas, or upon approval by the City. • 10 feet or outside the 1:1 plane from the bottom edge of the pipe or structure to the finished grade at a building or structure, whichever is greater • 10 feet or outside the 1: 1 plane from the bottom edge of the pipe or structure to the property line at finished grade when an easement is not provided on the adjacent property, whichever is greater
+Dispersion BMPs • 50 feet from septic tank or drainfield, unless discharge location Concentrated Flow is downhill of drainfield (King County Public Health Dispersion compliance also required) Sheet Flow Dispersion Flow path requirements in the design guidelines apply • Splash Blocks See below for Dispersion Transle Trench Dispersion Trench December 11 and a section of the sec Dispersion Trenen Downhill property line from end of trench: 20 feet Even or upslope property line from edge of trench: 5 feet or as agreed by adjacent property owner Top of 15% or greater slope: 50 feet (may be revised with evaluation by geotechnical engineer or qualified geologist) or in accordance with applicable Critical Areas Ordinance requirements, whichever is greater Septic drainfield: 100 feet; 30 feet if discharge location is downhill of drainfield (King County Public Health compliance also required) Drinking water well or spring: 100 feet (King County Public Health as realization and the provided to the county Public Health as realization and the provided to the county Public Health as realization and the provided to the county Public Health as realization and the provided to the county Public Health as realization and Perforated Stub-Out Health compliance also required) Connection Property line: 5 feet Structure (from finish grade as measured from side of building): Connection Structure (from finish grade as measured from side of building): 5 feet Piped Conveyance Systems Do not locate underneath any structure (e.g., buildings, sheds, 1 1pod Conveyance Bysteins decks, rockeries or retaining walls which run parallel to the pipeline, carports, etc.), except in the Central Business District, zero lot-line areas, or upon approval by the City. • 10 feet or outside the 1:1 plane from the bottom edge of the pipe or structure to the finished grade at a building or structure, whichever is greater • 10 feet or outside the 1: 1 plane from the bottom edge of the pipe or structure to the property line at finished grade when an easement is not provided on the adjacent property, whichever is greater